yogeshbhutkar/kiri/README.md

 ## ✨ Want a feature?

 Feel free to open an issue or submit a pull request on GitHub.
 Contributions are welcome!

+---

+## ❤️ Like Kiri?

+If you find Kiri useful, please give it a ⭐ on GitHub!
+It helps others discover the project and motivates me to keep improving it.
+Thank you!